 Growing prescriptions help push CVS past Q2 expectations

-CVS Health thumped second-quarter expectations and hiked its full-year forecast as growing prescription claims and COVID-19 test kits sales helped to offset a drop in vaccinations.
+CVS Health thumped second-quarter expectations and hiked its full-year forecast as growing prescription claims and COVID-19 test kits sales countered a drop in vaccinations.

+A longer cough cold and flu season also brought in more business, as claims in CVS Health’s biggest segment, pharmacy benefits management, rose about 4%.
+Pharmacy sales at the company’s established drugstores climbed more than 7%.

+CVS Health’s overall revenue topped $80 billion, a jump of 11%, even as the company said COVID-19 vaccinations fell compared with the same period last year, when many people were still getting their initial rounds of protection from the virus.

+Analysts predicted earnings of $2.18 per share on $76.41 billion in revenue, according to FactSet.

+Total operating costs for the company rose 11%, to more than $76 billion.

-The drugstore chain, pharmacy benefit manager and insurer said Wednesday that it now expects to post adjusted earnings of $8.40 to $8.60 per share this year, a 20-cent hike at both ends of the range from its previous forecast.
+CVS Health now expects to post adjusted earnings of $8.40 to $8.60 per share this year.
+That represents a 20 cent hike at both ends of the range from its previous forecast.

-CVS operates one of the nation’s largest drugstore chains with nearly 10,000 retail locations.
-It also runs prescription drug plans for big clients like insurers and employers through a large pharmacy benefit management business.

-It also provides health insurance for more than 24 million people through its Aetna arm.

-Shares of CVS Health Corp., based in Woonsocket, Rhode Island, climbed 2% before the opening bell.
+Shares of CVS Health Corp., based in Woonsocket, Rhode Island, climbed nearly 4% before the opening bell.

 By TOM MURPHY